 The School wishes to provide the most positive and productive work environment possible.
 To that end, it has an open door policy where it welcomes your questions, suggestions or complaints relating to your job, conditions of employment, the School or the treatment you are receiving.
-Other than in situations involving harassment (as outlined and described above), please contact the Lead Teacher or Co-Founders with your questions or concerns.
-If the situation is not resolved to your satisfaction, please contact at mark@methodschools.org, preferably in writing, who will further investigate the issue.
+Other than in situations involving harassment (as outlined and described above), please contact HR preferably in writing who will further investigate the issue.